Essays & Media

 Each scratch card will cost $50, and, once scratched, reveals text underneath to become a limited-edition artwork.

 But, like the traditional scratchie, there is also the incentive of winning a prize.
-In this case, one of the cards will reveal the full title for a large neon art work by Ford called Something, Something Else.
+In this case, one of the cards will reveal the full title for a large neon art work by Ford called Something or Something Else.

 If the buyer scratches their artwork to reveal that title, they will be given the work after it has been exhibited in Ford’s next show, Jeopardy, at Paul Nache gallery in Gisborne in February.